Our best card payment machines for small businesses

 How to get a card payment machine for your business

-Card terminals are linked to a bank account - that's something that's pretty non-negotiable.
-This can either be your existing one, or a dedicated merchant account you control and administer.
+Card terminals are linked to a bank account - something that's pretty non-negotiable.
+This can either be your existing account, or a dedicated merchant account you control and administer.

 Some business accounts even come with a free payment terminal included - although this is generally only useful for smaller businesses, as it tends to be the most basic option.

-For pay-as-you-go machines things are pretty simple – send them the money and a delivery address then wait for it to arrive, although you'll probably need to sign up to an app too.
+For pay-as-you-go machines, things are pretty simple – send the card machine provider money and a delivery address then wait for it to arrive.
+You'll probably need to sign up to an app as well.

 Contract card payment terminals need a little more.